 The competition is open to writers from all over the world, as long as you write in English, are unagented and have not had a children’s book published before.
 For more details on the competition and instructions on how to enter, check out our submissions page.

 Good luck – we can’t wait to see what stories you’ve got for us this year!

 Asha lives on the family farm with her mother in rural India.

-Her father is away working in the city, and when the money he sends stops suddenly, a wicked aunt arrives.
+Her father is away working in the city, and when the money he sends stops suddenly, a wicked debt collector arrives.
 She’s determined to seize the property – and the treasure rumoured to be hidden on the land.
 Guided by a majestic bird which Asha believes to be the spirit of her grandmother, she and her best friend Jeevan embark on a journey to the city, across the Himalayas, to find her father and save her home …

 A gorgeously original magical-realist Indian adventure and the winner of the 2017 Times/Chicken House Children's Fiction Competition.

 According to family stories, Jasbinder was born in a stable in the foothills of the Himalayas.
 Until she was a year and a half, she lived on a farm inhabited by a grumpy camel and a monkey called Oma.